ToyotaInfoTech/RAMN/docs/firmware/customizing_guide.rst

 Modifying RAMN Firmware
 -----------------------

-The RAMN firmware is built with the GCC toolchain.
+The RAMN firmware is built using the GCC toolchain.
 Although you are free to use any IDE you like, it is recommended that you install the most recent `STM32CubeIDE <https://www.st.com/en/development-tools/stm32cubeide.html>`_ from STMicroelectronics' website.

 You can download RAMN's source code from `the Github repository <https://github.com/ToyotaInfoTech/RAMN>`_ (click "Code" then "Download ZIP").